X-Sensing/python_dashboard_resources/README.md

 - If you need to install  Anaconda via the command-line installation then see EC2 setup in  AWS deploy notes

-## Get the project code

-## You can download or clone the Repo for this this repo:
+## Get the project code: It's in this repo.
+You can download or clone this Repo from:

 - https://github.com/X-Sensing/python_dashboard_resources

-- we need to open the notebook: notebook_1_xdash_overview_and_setup.ipynb located in the notebook subdirectory.
+- Tp start we need to open the notebook: notebook_1_xdash_overview_and_setup.ipynb located in the notebook subdirectory.

-# The Python packages for this project.
-They will need can be installed with the commands below
+# There are several  Python packages for this project that need to be installed.
+This can be done with the commands below:
 <ul>
 <li> pip install pip
 <li> pip install pandas